MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M04-Ask-analyze-content-with-microsoft-copilot-microsoft-365/5-ask-questions-about-notes-copilot-onenote.md

 > _Which webinar had the most attendees and participation for our quarterly business review?
 Please refer to the attendance data from the notes for the last quarter.
 Please calculate the total number of attendees and average participation rate for each webinar.
 Please identify the webinar with the highest attendance and participation rate and provide a brief summary of its topic and key takeaways._

 Copilot has all the info it needs to give you a solid answer, thanks to the **Goal**, **Context**, **Source**, and **Expectations** in this prompt.

-## Explore more

-Try out these other prompts with your own notes and customize them to your particular needs:

-- How many active projects does the East coast team have?

-- How should a new employee be onboarded?

-- Which tasks from the previous sprint are incomplete?

-- List things I've accomplished in this job to add to my resume.

-- Who are my points of contact for the Contoso project?

 > [!IMPORTANT]
 > This feature is available to customers with a Microsoft 365 Copilot license or Copilot Pro license.
 For more information, see [Chat with Copilot about your notes and research questions](https://support.microsoft.com/office/chat-with-copilot-about-your-notes-and-research-questions-8be75b91-d4d3-461e-af9a-fadfe208b589).